8 tips to write a request for proposal

 Don’t expect someone with little experience in construction to write a request for proposal for contractors to build a massive new building.
 The same is true for a brand-new group of programmers when you’re looking to contract with someone to revamp your company’s data management system.

-Whoever writes your request for proposal must have expertise comparable to that of the contractors you’re seeking.
+Whoever writes your request for proposal should have expertise comparable to that of the contractors you’re seeking.
 You’ll also need this same expertise from your evaluators, who will review responses and select the best contractor for the best price.

 Detail the job but not how to do it